The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 - Proper collection, handling, and storage of blood (or, in rare instances, urine) samples.11

-If Title 17 regulations are not strictly observed, your breath test or California DUI blood test results could be tainted.
+If Title 17 regulations are not strictly observed, your breath test or DUI blood test results could be tainted.
 An experienced DUI defense lawyer can use failure to follow even one regulation to call your entire DUI investigation into question and successfully defend against DUI charges.

 Example: Rick is on trial for California Vehicle Code 23152(b) VC DUI in Ventura County.